 What you Need to Know About Hot Tubs

 A hot tub is a portable, completely self-contained vessel that can be installed above-ground, below-ground or half-in and half-out.
-Once you’ve found the best model to suit your needs and lifestyle and have it installed, simply fill with water from the hose and treat accordingly with hot tub chemicals.
+Once you’ve found the best model to suit your needs and lifestyle and have it installed, simply fill it with water from the hose and treat it accordingly with hot tub chemicals.
 It can be easily drained for cleaning and moved to a new home if needed.

 Hot tubs are often chosen for the benefits that they can provide your lifestyle, from a place to relax and rejuvenate, to the perfect environment for entertainment and recreation.
 While hot tubs are often geared toward the needs of adults, children and teenagers can enjoy the jet-driven water as well, with some temperature and seating adjustments – of course!